Jennifer Tham

 Silence.

 I love white — the white of noise where many frequencies come together with equal intensity, same same but different.
-A somewhat leaky white.
+A lispy leaky white.

 I love white-on-white, the trickster white that makes us look for something in the nothing.